frasom/goDRACOON/mobileApp.md

 For Android builds you must have the Android SDK and NDK installed with appropriate environment set up so that the tools (such as adb) can be found on the command line.

-franksommer@MBP-von-Frank drstatus-gui % ~/go/bin/fyne package -os android -appID com.github.goDRACOON -icon ./resources/drCheck.png
+% ~/go/bin/fyne package -os android -appID com.github.goDRACOON -icon ./resources/drCheck.png
 no Android NDK found in $ANDROID_HOME/ndk-bundle nor in $ANDROID_NDK_HOME